-The governors present their annual report together with the consolidated financial statements and auditor's report of the academy trust for the period 1 September 2020 to 31 August 2021.
+The governors present their annual report together with the consolidated financial statements and auditor's report of the academy trust for the period 1 September 2021 to 31 August 2022.
 The annual report serves the purposes of both a governors' report and a directors' report under company law.

-The academy trust operates an academy for pupils aged 4 to 19 serving a catchment area in the city of Bradford.
-It has a current pupil capacity of 1,061 and had a roll of 1,009 in the school census in October 2020.
+The academy trust operates an academy for pupils aged 4 to 16 serving a catchment area in the city of Bradford.
+It has a current pupil capacity of 1,061 and had a roll of 998 in the school census in October 2021.
 Following a review of the academy trust's ability to meet the demand for places in its secondary phase, the governors resolved to close its sixth form as from September 2021.
 This was approved by the DfE and is reflected in the academy trust's revised Funding Agreement.
+The governors also resolved to close the nursery in June 2022.